Top Hill Stations Near Shimla Within 50 Kms

 Food & Stay Tips

-• Where to Stay: Tattapani has riverside resorts and cozy lodges.
+- Where to Stay: Tattapani has riverside resorts and cozy lodges.
 Staying overnight allows you to enjoy both the hot springs and an early morning walk along the Sutlej which I highly recommend.

 Insider Tips from Me

-• Go early in the morning or late afternoon to avoid the small crowd that gathers at the hot springs.
+- Go early in the morning or late afternoon to avoid the small crowd that gathers at the hot springs.

-• Carry a change of clothes and a towel if you plan to soak in the springs.
+- Carry a change of clothes and a towel if you plan to soak in the springs.

 Suggested Itineraries for Hill Stations Near Shimla

 Sometimes the best trips are the ones that are well-planned yet flexible, so you can soak in the views, explore hidden spots and enjoy a little adventure along the way.
-Based on my personal experiences, here are a few itineraries you can try—from quick day trips to relaxing overnight escapes.
+Based on my personal exploration, here are a few itineraries you can try—from quick day trips to relaxing overnight escapes.

-1-Day Quick Getaway from Shimla
+1-Day Trips from Shimla

 Ideal For: Travelers short on time but craving a hill escape.